-I remember when our church in Emmett Idaho finally was able to retire the mortgage.
+I remember when our church in Emmett, Idaho, finally was able to retire the mortgage.

 Our parish had a pot luck dinner; several parish members spoke, including my mother, and then a ceremony to burn the mortgage.
-I was 11 years old then and knew nothing of money or a mortgage; what I do remember was how happy everyone was.
+I was 11 years old then and knew nothing of money or a mortgage; I remember how happy everyone was.
 No mortgage meant they owned their church!

 Now a new realization is coming forward; those of us who were 11 in 1957 are pushing into retirement in a group known as the Baby Boomers.
-Along with our emergence into retirement, we are bringing with us a nasty little dangler.
-A recent report from the Consumer Financial Protection Bureau noted the percentage of homeowners ages 65 and older with mortgage debt increased.
+Unfortunately, along with our emergence into retirement, we are bringing with us a nasty little dangler.
+A recent report from the Consumer Financial Protection Bureau noted that homeowners ages 65 and older with mortgage debt increased.
 These increases are not slight; they are disturbing.
 Baby Boomers entering retirement with a home mortgage have risen from 22% to 30% in the past 10 years.
 Even those before the Baby Boomer Generation are carrying debt, the Greatest Generation, those over age 75, have seen their mortgage debt soar from 8% to 21%.

-Help is available, here is a link to a nonprofit counseling service, ask for help: https://www.nfcc.org/.
+Help is available; here is a link to a nonprofit counseling service; ask for help: https://www.nfcc.org/.